 Almarai is among the leading players in packaged food in the UAE and ranks first in dairy products.
 Having established a new subsidiary in the UAE in 2012, the company is expected to have an even stro...

-Dairy in Saudi Arabia industry profile provides top-line qualitative and quantitative summary information including: market size (value 2007-11, and forecast to 2016).
-The profile also contains descri...
+Global Bread & Rolls industry profile provides top-line qualitative and quantitative summary information including: market share, market size (value and volume 2009-13, and forecast to 2018).
+The prof...

 The strong value growth in baby milk formula, although driven by high birth rates, and more working women, was largely caused by a sharp increase in unit prices.
 Over the past few years, milk formula ...

 Heavy focus on new product development as well as various advertising campaigns by the leading companies kept on positively impacting cheese in 2014.
 In order to build up excitement around the product...

 The rising health awareness among the general population in Saudi Arabia is having a major impact on the overall packaged food market in general.
 Some categories are being positively impacted while fo...

 - Why US foodservice could offer route to growth